-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted over the last two years, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.
+Overall disadvantaged children continue to present more so with SEMH needs compared to their non-disadvantaged peers.